Tiger-Du/SE-PINN/README.md

 # SE-PINN

+## Summary

 This is the official GitHub repository for _Solving the Schrödinger Equation via Physics-Informed Machine Learning_.

-The project was in collaboration with Alexander Ahrens and under the supervision of Prof. Ipek Oguz (https://engineering.vanderbilt.edu/bio/ipek-oguz) at Vanderbilt University.
+The research was in collaboration with Alexander Ahrens and under the supervision of Prof. Ipek Oguz (https://engineering.vanderbilt.edu/bio/ipek-oguz) at Vanderbilt University.

 #### Animation of the Predicted Energy Eigenvector (Left) and the Predicted Energy Eigenvalue (Right)